 The secret to using the bum gun or toilet hose correctly is this – every one of them has a different pressure so, before you start spraying around your nether regions, make sure you test the pressure first by spraying some water into the toilet.

-Using the Toilet Hose or Bum Gun – Now that you’ve tested the toilet hose, you’re ready to use it.
-If you’re a guy, spray yourself around your anal region and then, when satisfied you’re clean enough, wipe off with some toilet paper as you don’t want to put your pants back on while your bottom is still wet.
+Using the Toilet Hose or Bum Gun – Now that you have tested the toilet hose, you are ready to use it.
+If you are a guy, spray yourself around the anal area and then, when satisfied you’re clean enough, wipe off with some toilet paper as you don’t want to put your pants back on while your rear end is still wet.

-For women, spray yourself from front to back, making sure you rinse properly.
+For women, spray yourself with the bum gun from front to back, making sure you rinse properly.
 Like I said, many Thai men and women (and me now!) carry a soap box with a small piece of soap with them.
 So if you do the same, wet first, use your soap to make sure you are completely clean, then use the toilet hose to rinse the soap away.

-Be Careful With the Toilet Hose If Wearing Pants and Using a Squat Toilet in Thailand – For women, wearing a dress or skirt, and using the bum gun is easy.
-Your dress or skirt is hoisted around your waist, so has no chance of getting wet.
+Take Care With the Toilet Hose If Wearing Pants and Using a Squat Toilet in Thailand – For women, wearing a dress or skirt, and using the bum gun is easy.
+Your dress or skirt is hoisted around your waist, so has little chance of getting wet.

 Squat toilets are all over Thailand, and are actually cleaner and healthier than the typical western toilet.
 However, if you’re using a squat toilet while wearing pants and want to use the toilet hose, you’ve a lot more chance of soaking yourself through.
 There is an art to it though, so just follow these tips.

 Do your business and then, when finished, reach behind you, take the toilet hose and spray the water gently around your anal area or, for women, spray gently from front to back making sure not to wet your pants.

 Many tourists haven’t gotten the knack of using the bum gun while wearing pants, which you can tell as they come out of the bathrooms in Thailand with a suspicious wet patch on their backside.

-Take Toilet Paper to the Bathroom for Use With the Toilet Hose – In Bangkok now, most toilets have toilet paper and, if they don’t, there’s a machine outside the bathroom where you can buy it for 1-2 baht (around 3-5 cents) for a box.
+Take Toilet Paper to the Bathroom for Use With the Toilet Hose – In Bangkok now, most toilets have toilet paper and, if they don’t, there’s a machine outside the bathroom where you can buy it for 1-3 baht (around 3-10 cents) for a box.

 If you’re going to use the toilet hose, you are going to need toilet paper to dry yourself off.
 So make sure you buy some before you go in, just in case it’s not provided inside.

 The toilet hose or bum gun really is the cleanest thing to ever sit in any bathroom.
-When I leave Thailand, the whole time I’m gone I really miss the bum gun and find myself always in possession of some handy wipes so I can try to recreate that completely fresh feeling.
+When I leave Thailand, the whole time I’m gone I really miss the bum gun, and find myself always in possession of some handy wipes so I can try to recreate that completely fresh feeling.